 How did you become a Red Bull Photographer?

 After living in Japan for a couple of years, I got deep into the local FMX scene, made friends with many of the riders and the various media that covered these events.
 As my photography gained exposure, it started featuring in popular Japanese magazines.
 I became friends with one of these magazines’ chief editor and, fast-forward a year or two, my friend contacted me with an exciting opportunity to cover an upcoming Red Bull FMX event in Yokohama.

-What are the must-have photographic gear for shooting adventure sports?
+What is the must-have photographic gear for shooting adventure sports?

-It is difficult to answer this question as shooting adventure sports (just like almost any form of photography nowadays) can be done with anything from your cell phone to the most advanced gear out there.
-But, let me recommend a few items that will help make you job a little easier:
+It’ss difficult to answer this question as shooting adventure sports (just like almost any form of photography nowadays) can be done with anything from your cell phone to the most advanced gear out there.
+But, let me recommend a few items that will help make your job a little easier: